 Do you need some consulting work done on your smart contract?
 Maybe you need a web developer or are looking to add to your marketing team.
 Check out Working for Bitcoins to find a freelancer that will work for bitcoin.

 3 – Find a job

-If you’re ready to look at some jobs that pay in BTC, set up a profile at CryptoGrind.
-It’s a great way to get your hands on some bitcoin.
+If you’re ready to look for jobs that pay in bitcoin, set up a profile at CryptoGrind.
+Earning bitcoin this way is a great way to stack some sats.

 4 – Buy a domain

-Now you have two choices for domain purchases using bitcoin:
+Now you have several choices for domain purchases using bitcoin:

 - Buy a standard DNS domain using NameCheap.